Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Voyages:

-She had a complement of 47 (this number includes the gunners), mostly Norwegian but also 5 Canadians.
-Her first voyage went through the Mediterranean and Suez to Bandar Shapur with supplies for Russia, then back to The U.S. (New York).
-She then joined Convoy UGS 38 which departed Hampton Roads on Apr.
+She subsequently joined Convoy UGS 38, which departed Hampton Roads on Apr.
 3-1944 and consisted of 85 ships.
 On Apr.
-20 it was attacked by 60 torpedo aircraft which came over the convoy in 3 waves, 3 n. miles off Cape Bengut.
+20 it was attacked by 60 torpedo aircraft which came over the convoy in 3 waves, 3 n. miles off Cape Bengut (the external website that I've linked to at the end of this page has more on this attack).
 Viggo Hansteen was unharmed, but 1 ship was damaged and the American S/S Paul Hamilton was sunk by the first group of 9 planes.
 According to "Nortraships flåte" this ship had a cargo of explosives and 498 soldiers on board; all 580 on board died when the ship was blown to pieces.
 Viggo Hansteen reported an enormous explosion nearby which shook the whole ship.
-Arnold Hague's "Allied Convoy System" states that the American ship had 504 troops, all of whom died.
+Arnold Hague's "The Allied Convoy System" states that the American ship had 504 troops, all of whom died.
 He also lists the British Royal Star as lost in the attack on Apr.
 20, 1 died.
-The convoy arrived Port Said on Apr.
-28. (A visitor to my website tells me that the Liberty Ships Samite and Stephen F. Austin were also damaged by aerial torpedoes in this attack.
+A visitor to my website has told me that the Liberty Ships Samite and Stephen F. Austin were damaged by aerial torpedoes.
 His source: "Liberty, The Ships That Won the War" by Peter Elphick.
-This source also states that Viggo Hansteen's destination was Alexandria, where her cargo was unloaded).
+This source also states that Viggo Hansteen's destination was Alexandria, where her cargo was unloaded.
+Going back to Page 1, we learn that she arrived there on Apr.
+28. See the external link provided in the Voyage Record for more on this convoy; the Norwegian Polarsol is also listed.

 German bombers, stationed in the south of France posed a more serious threat to allied shipping in the Mediterranean than the U-boats did at this time, their primary goal being the large UGS convoys from the U.S. carrying supplies to the allied forces in Italy.
 On the other hand, the convoys' anti aircraft defence system was very strong, with aircraft patrolling night and day.
 Additionally, the merchant ships' own armament played a part in the defence, as did the squadrons stationed in North Africa and the special anti aircraft cruisers which often joined the escorts from Gibraltar, as well as the radar installations in the escorts which could detect the aircraft early and thereby give the convoys time to prepare for attack.
-Several Norwegian ships took part in the UGS convoys, as well as the GUS and KMS convoys, examples are Astrid, Fernbrook, Høegh Silverlight, Høegh Silverstar, Kronprinsessen, Liss, Marathon, Topdalsfjord, and President de Vogue just to name a few.
+Several Norwegian ships took part in the UGS convoys, and in the GUS and KMS convoys; examples are Astrid, Fernbrook, Høegh Silverlight, Høegh Silverstar, Kronprinsessen, Liss, Marathon, Topdalsfjord and President de Vogue just to name a few.
 They're listed under their respective letters of the alphabet on this website.

 POST WAR: